bitcointroy/macro-registry/procedure.md

 Positive criteria:

-C1: Rank on coinmarketcap <200.
+C1: Rank on coinmarketcap <1000.
 This is due to our backlog.
 C2: Opensource and validated code
-C3: Freefloat should be >10%

 We define a negative criterium for listings, i.e. we will opt to not list any currencies or assets which violate the following principles: